Muvvakotesh2000/CitySim-DataHub/README.md

 ## 👀 Workflow Visualizations
 To better understand the workflow, download and view the following visualizations:
-- **[Brief Workflow](https://github.com/Muvvakotesh2000/CitySim-DataHub/raw/main/Workflow/Brief%20Workflow.html)** – A high-level overview of the CitySim DataHub pipeline.
+- **[Brief Workflow](https://github.com/Muvvakotesh2000/CitySim-DataHub/Screenshots/Brief Workflow.png)** – A high-level overview of the CitySim DataHub pipeline.
-- **[Detailed Workflow](https://github.com/Muvvakotesh2000/CitySim-DataHub/raw/main/Workflow/Detailed%20Workflow.html)** – A step-by-step breakdown of the data flow and processes.
 ---
 ---